ObelusFamily/Anythink-Market-oscpy/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed
+2. Clone this repo to your local machine
+3. run `docker-compose -v` from the project root directory to start up the development
+4. if everything is running correctly, you should be able to access [http://localhost:3000/api/ping](http://localhost:3000/api/ping)
+5. try registering an account to make sure everything is is working, through this link [http://localhost:3001/register](http://localhost:3001/register)